 - You can’t have a tomato sauce without this core flavour

-- Again I usually use frozen in this recipe
+- Again I usually use frozen in this recipe for ease

 - Tinned Beans